The European Accessibility Act (EAA)

 Penalties for non-compliance

 The penalties for non-compliance are not detailed in the directive itself and will vary by jurisdiction and severity.
 Companies are encouraged to prioritize accessibility to avoid legal and financial repercussions.
+Learn more about country-specific penalties and monitoring authorities.

 The directive does mandate that penalties must be “effective, proportionate, and dissuasive,” and consumers can report infringements to a court or the enforcing body in their country.